mackron/GTGameEngine/README.markdown

 * RapidXML (http://rapidxml.sourceforge.net)
 * Recast+Detour (http://code.google.com/p/recastnavigation)
 * HACD (http://sourceforge.net/projects/hacd)
+* OpenAL (see note below)

-Recast, Detour and HACD are included in the engine's source tree.
+RapidXML, Recast, Detour and HACD are included in the engine's source tree, so there is no need to build these manually.
 Licences are below.

+For audio we use OpenAL.
+We use OpenAL Soft (http://kcat.strangesoft.net/openal.html) as our OpenAL implementation, but you should be able to use the implementation from Creative just fine.
+We supply pre-built binaries of the OpenAL Soft implementation in the 'external' directory, but it would probably be best to build your own to match the configuration you use with your own build system.